yeahml/yeahml/README.md

 ## Motivation

 The primary motivation is to define and create models easily.
-The *real* purpose for this framework, in addition to making developing/training models more easily, is to act as a helper for a separate project (TODO: include link once made) that will attempt to generate/analyze architectures.
+The *real* purpose for this framework, in addition to developing+training models more easily, is to act as a foundation for a separate project that will attempt to generate/analyze architectures -- by allowing for config based model and training definitions, performing meta-learning becomes a lot easier.

-### Other:
-If you experience problems with using the tensorboard extension in jupyter, try running this script found [here](https://raw.githubusercontent.com/tensorflow/tensorboard/master/tensorboard/tools/diagnose_tensorboard.py)